-Research finds that swimming can improve your mental state and put you in a better mood.
+Research has found that swimming can also improve your mental state and put you in a better mood.
 Water aerobics is another option.
 These classes help you burn calories and tone up.

-- Tai Chi.
-Tai chi — a Chinese martial art that incorporates movement and relaxation — is good for both body and mind.
+Tai chi.
+This Chinese martial art that combines movement and relaxation is good for both body and mind.
 In fact, it's been called "meditation in motion."
 Tai chi is made up of a series of graceful movements, one transitioning smoothly into the next.
-Because the classes are offered at various levels, tai chi is accessible, and valuable, for people of all ages and fitness levels.
+Because the classes are offered at various levels, tai chi is accessible — and valuable — for people of all ages and fitness levels.
 "It's particularly good for older people because balance is an important component of fitness, and balance is something we lose as we get older," Dr. Lee says.

 Take a class to help you get started and learn the proper form.
 You can find tai chi programs at your local YMCA, health club, community center, or senior center.

 Muscle also helps burn calories.
 "The more muscle you have, the more calories you burn, so it's easier to maintain your weight," says Dr. Lee.
-Strength training might also help preserve your ability to remember.
+Similar to other exercise, strength training may also help preserve brain function in later years.

-- Walking.
-Walking is simple yet powerful.
-It can help you stay trim, improve cholesterol levels, strengthen bones, keep blood pressure in check, lift your mood and lower your risk for a number of diseases (diabetes and heart disease for example).
-A number of studies have shown that walking and other physical activities can improve memory and resist age-related memory loss.
+Walking.
+Walking is simple, yet powerful.
+It can help you stay trim, improve cholesterol levels, strengthen bones, keep blood pressure in check, lift your mood, and lower your risk for a number of diseases (diabetes and heart disease, for example).
+A number of studies have shown that walking and other physical activities can even improve memory and resist age-related memory loss.

 All you need is a well-fitting and supportive pair of shoes.
-Start with walking for about 10-15 minutes at a time.
-Over time you can start to walk farther and faster until you're walking for 30 to 60 minutes on most days of the week.
+Start with walking for about 10 to15 minutes at a time.
+Over time, you can start to walk farther and faster, until you're walking for 30 to 60 minutes on most days of the week.

 Many of the things we do for fun (and work) count as exercise.
 Raking the yard counts as physical activity.
 So does ballroom dancing and playing with your kids or grandkids.
 As long as you're doing some form of aerobic exercise for at least 30 minutes a day, and you include two days of strength training a week, you can consider yourself an "active" person.

-For additional information on this and other questions about getting started on a healthy exercise program, buy the Special Health Report, Exercise: A Program You Can Live With from Harvard Medical School.
+For additional information on this and other questions about getting started on a healthy exercise program, buy Starting to Exercise, a Special Health Report from Harvard Medical School.